bnossum/midgetv/doc/README.md

  - assemble blinky.S to blinky.bin
  - transform `blinky.bin` to a format that can be included easily in Verilog, the result file is `ice40loaderprog.hv`, a file containing `localparam`.
-This is done by an utility `midgetv_bin2ebr` which must itself be compiled (the first time midgetv is used).
+This is done by an utility `midgetv_bin2ebr`.
- - Compile the verilog code, and
+ - Compile the Verilog code, and
  - Upload the Verilog code.

 When this is the very first time any instance of midgetv is compiled,